PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 16:56:34
+Last updated: 2024-04-02 16:57:08
-Random Quote: I believe that we are solely responsible for our choices, and we have to accept the consequences of every deed, word, and thought throughout our lifetime. - Elisabeth Kübler-Ross
+Random Quote: To fly, we have to have resistance. - Maya Lin